pakhuiying/CoastalWQL/README.md

 # CoastalWQL
 CoastalWQL is an open-source software tailored for UAV-based water quality monitoring with a pushbroom hyperspectral imager.
 It performs the following workflow:

-* Interactive selection of regions
+* Interactive selection of regions for image stitching
-* Interactive image alignment with time delay correction
+* Interactive image alignment with real-time *time delay correction*
-* Producing false-composite images
+* Producing false-composite images from different hyperspectral bands (default is rgb)
-* Sun glint correction
+* Sun glint correction using Hedley et al's algorithm
-* Radiometric correction
+* Radiometric calibration and correction
 * Image registration
-* Image segmentation and masking
+* Image segmentation and masking (for masking out non-water objects)
-* Extraction of spectral information based on supplied water quality information
+* Extraction of spectral information based on supplied water quality information (e.g. coordinates, in-situ measurements)
 * Prediction of water quality map
+* Extraction of weather variables (wind-speed, wind-direction, air-temperature, relative humidity) (only applicable for retrieving from Singapore's weather stations for now)

 ![alt text](workflow.jpg "Workflow")